- Try it out

 The Flutter and Dart teams are excited to add WebAssembly as a compilation target when building applications for the web.

 To compile Dart and Flutter to Wasm, you need a browser that supports WasmGC.
-The Wasm standard plans to add WasmGC to help garbage-collecting languages like Dart execute code in an efficient manner.
+The Wasm standard plans to add WasmGC to help garbage-collected languages like Dart execute code in an efficient manner.

 Try it out